Heading to Kauai on a budget? Keep scrolling to find out my top 10 things to do on Kauai for under $10!

 4. Make your way up to Kilauea Point!

-You know the lighthouse that everyone thinks of when they think of Kauai?
+You know that lighthouse that everyone thinks of when they think of Kauai?
 It’s at Kilauea Point!

-The lighthouse is the Daniel K. Inouye Kīlauea Point Lighthouse Station, which offers tours “depending on the availability of staff or volunteers” and is an iconic image of Kauai.
+The lighthouse is the Daniel K. Inouye Kīlauea Point Lighthouse Station (or sometimes referred to as Kilauea Lighthouse), which offers tours “depending on the availability of staff or volunteers” and is an iconic image of Kauai.

 The bigger, more important activity (at least to my boys!) is the Wildlife Refuge.
 This refuge is a very important, protected area for many species of seabirds and Hawaiian plants.